KMKfw/kmk_firmware/docs/en/keys.md

 the base class.
-Giving the key a custom type (i.e. name) can make it easier to spot in debug messages and opens up to possibility to react on key types in custom modules; the downside is a potential slight increased in memory consumption.
+Giving the key a custom type (i.e. name) can make it easier to spot in debug messages and opens up to possibility to react on key types in custom modules; the downside is a potential slight increase in memory consumption.
 All methods are technically optional, although it is recommended to implement them anyway or the default implementations of `Key` may look for handlers that don't exist.